 This is a crucial time for nuclear energy.

-The nation’s fleet of reactors dwindled to 95 in April 2020 with the loss of Indian Point Unit 2 outside New York City.
+The nation’s fleet of reactors dwindled to 94 in August 2020 with the loss of the Duane Arnold Energy Center, just outside of Cedar Rapids, Iowa.

 If this trend continues, we could lose more than 10% of the nation’s nuclear capacity within the next decade.

 That’s a big deal considering nuclear produces nearly 20% of America’s power and 52% of its clean energy.

 A lack of market value and historically low natural gas prices are just some of the reasons making it hard for nuclear to compete in certain markets.